-The team at the International Relations Office are on hand to help you with administrative formalities, including obtaining your student visa.
+The Admission team is on hand to help you with administrative formalities, including obtaining your student visa.

 Who requires a visa?